re-rxjs/react-rxjs.org/docs/api/utils/suspended.md

 #### Returns

-[`OperatorFunction<T, T | typeof SUSPEND>`][OperatorFunction]: An Observable that emits [`SUSPENSE`] as its first value, followed by the values from the source observable.
+[`OperatorFunction<T, T | typeof SUSPEND>`][OperatorFunction]: An Observable that emits [`SUSPENSE`] as its first value, followed by the values from the source Observable.

 ### Example